angelkurten/response_handler_lib/README.md

 - `ErrorResponseConfig` class for managing predefined and custom error configurations.
 - `PredefinedErrorCodes` enum for predefined error codes.
 - Utilities for adding errors, checking for errors, and retrieving error messages and codes.
+- HTTP Interceptor class for handling HTTP requests and responses with built-in error handling.
 - Convert `Response` to JSON format.
+- Customizable logger for error reporting.

 ## Installation